Mariette Hartley

-Mary Loretta Hartley (born June 21, 1940) is an American film and television actress.
-She is possibly best known for her roles in film as Elsa Knudsen in Sam Peckinpah's Ride the High Country (1962), Susan Clabon in Alfred Hitchcock's Marnie (1964), and Betty Lloyd in John Sturges' Marooned (1969).
+Mariette Hartley (born June 21, 1940) is an American film and television actress.
+She is best known for her roles in film as Elsa Knudsen in Sam Peckinpah's Ride the High Country (1962), Susan Clabon in Alfred Hitchcock's Marnie (1964), and Betty Lloyd in John Sturges' Marooned (1969).
 She has appeared extensively on television, with notable roles as Claire Morton in the ABC soap opera Peyton Place (1965), various roles in the CBS television Western drama series Gunsmoke, and a series of commercials with James Garner in the 1970s and 1980s.

 Early life

-Hartley was born in Weston, Connecticut, on June 21, 1940, the daughter of Mary "Polly" Ickes (née Watson), a manager and saleswoman, and Paul Hembree Hartley, an account executive.
+Hartley was born in Weston, Connecticut, the daughter of Mary "Polly" Ickes (née Watson), a manager and saleswoman, and Paul Hembree Hartley, an account executive.
 Her maternal grandfather was John B. Watson, an American psychologist who established the psychological school of behaviorism.
 She grew up in Weston, an affluent Fairfield County suburb within commuting distance to Manhattan.

 She graduated from the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, in 1965.